Ngozi Okonjo-Iweala Biography: Net Worth, Husband, Age, Previous Positions, Children, Salary, Education, Family, Achievements

 Story

-She is not only the first woman but also the first African to lead the World Trade Organization as Director General.
+She is not only the first woman but also the first African to lead the World Trade Organization as Director-General.

 Director General of the World Trade Organization

-Ngozi Okonjo-Iwealaverification button
+Ngozi Okonjo-IwealaVerify button

 Ngozi Okonjo-Iweala: History ‧ Bio ‧ Photos

-Wiki Info & About Data
+Wiki Events & About Data

 First and last name: Ngozi Okonjo-Iweala

-Stage name: Okonjo-Iweala
+Stage Name: Okonjo-Iweala

-Born: June 13, 1954 (69 years old)
+Born: June 13, 1954 (age 70)

 Place of birth: Ogwashi-Ukwu, Delta, Nigeria